Call Now

 The Court of Appeals reversed the trial court’s order with respect to ordering the grandparents to counseling after the marriage was dissolved and custody of the children was decided.
 The Court of Appeals opined that the grandparents, while significant figures in the children’s lives, were not parties to the divorce action, and the trial court had no jurisdiction to issue an Order mandating that they do something after the final order of the court on custody.

 We hope that this blog post has been helpful in understanding the role extended families and grandparents may play in a divorce case.
 Every case is different, and it is recommended that you consult an attorney to determine the best course of action to achieve your goals in your specific case.
-Ciyou & Dixon, P.C. practices throughout the state of Indiana.
+Dixon & Moseley, P.C. practices throughout the state of Indiana.
 This blog post was written by attorney, Lori Schmeltzer.

 1. Indiana Trial Rule 4(A)